linode/docs/docs/web-servers/lemp/install-a-lemp-stack-on-debian.md

 {{< content "install-nginx-debian.md" >}}

 ### MariaDB

 1. Install the MariaDB server and MySQL/MariaDB-PHP support.
 You may be prompted to set a root password during installation.

         sudo apt install mariadb-server php7.0-mysql

-2. Ensure NGINX is running and and enabled to start automatically on reboots:
+2. Ensure MariaDB is running and enabled to start automatically on reboot:

         sudo systemctl start mariadb
         sudo systemctl enable mariadb